fyeung21/pong-project/README.md

 * Ball changes colour when colliding with paddles

-* Added a ball start key 'B'
+* Added start ball key 'B'

-* Game Over text appears and the game is stopped when either player reaches 6 points
+* Winner! text appears on the side that reaches 6 points and the game is stopped.

-* Added Cat meows when ball collides with Paddles
+* Added Cat meow sounds when ball collides with Paddles

 # Personal Learnings